The Digital Shift Opening Ceremony was held on September 16 at 10am PST.

 The theme “Shift” evokes a positive disruption towards greater access, inclusivity, equity and diversity in the media arts community and beyond; movement towards decolonized thinking; and a shift to digital means of creation, collaboration and dissemination.
 In June 2018, IMAA held its national conference entitled “listen, witness, transmit” which was coordinated by NIMAC and focused on Indigenous leadership, creation, and ways of working within the media arts sector.
 This theme challenged the media arts community to address colonial impact within the sector and to undertake significant systemic change.
 Digital Shift seeks to respond to this call to action.

-Due to our concerns around safety during Covid -19, the entire Gathering will take place online.
-Digital Shift will be comprised of six weekly round-table discussions, held online from 10am -12pm (Pacific time) each Thursday from September 17 to October 22, 2020.
-Each round-table will be followed by a virtual break-out session, where participants can gather to discuss the issues raised during the conversation.
+Due to our concerns around safety during Covid -19, the entire Gathering took place online.
+Digital Shift comprised of six weekly round-table discussions, held online from 10am -12pm (Pacific time) each Thursday from September 17 to October 22, 2020.
+Each round-table was followed by a virtual break-out session, where participants gathered discussions on issues raised during the conversation.

 More information on the round-tables and artistic programming on the Digital Shift’s website here.

 Share the event on social media!
 Use #DigitalShift2020